SEATTLE -- Seattle Police are putting a warning out to drug dealers and violent offenders committing crimes downtown.

 "I've heard the concerns about the criminal activity people are experiencing everyday," she said.

-Third and Pine is one of the busiest intersections in the city due to the transit and it's proximity to Pike Place Market, but it's also an people choose to avoid, said Jon Scholes with the Downtown Seattle Association.
+Third and Pine is one of the busiest intersections in the city due to public transit and it's proximity to Pike Place Market, but it's also an area people choose to avoid, said Jon Scholes with the Downtown Seattle Association.

 "You should definitely avoid third," said Henry Hippely who works along the street.
 "People shooting up right in front of you," he added.

-Chief Carmen Best talked about the department's increased focus on the area, which includes dedicated resources like undercover officers going after known offenders.
+Chief Carmen Best talked about the department's increased focus, which includes dedicated resources like undercover officers going after known offenders.

 "We will arrest the dealers and the violent criminals who are taking advantage of the most vulnerable people right here in our city," said Best.